Academic Policies

 Students may elect one Pass/Fail option each term, including the summer sessions, for a total of not more than 32 credits during their college career.
 The Pass/Fail option is not acceptable for courses completed at other institutions.

-The choice must be made before the completion of the fourteenth week of the term (fifth week of a six-week summer session); after that time, the decision cannot be initiated or changed.
+The choice must be made before the completion of the 14th week of the term (fifth week of a six-week summer session); after that time, the decision cannot be initiated or changed.
 No grade other than P or F will be recorded for those students choosing this option.
 P includes the grades of A, B, C, and D and is not counted in the average.
 F is counted in the average.

 The Pass/Fail option is not acceptable in the major, the minor, or any of the courses taken in fulfillment of the College Core Curriculum requirements.
-Students considering the Pass/Fail option in their area of study or in required preprofessional courses should consult with their advisors about the effect of such grades on admission to graduate and professional schools.
+Students considering the Pass/Fail option in their area of study or in required preprofessional courses should consult with their advisers about the effect of such grades on admission to graduate and professional schools.
 Students who change their majors may not be able to use courses taken under the Pass/Fail option to satisfy the requirements of their new majors.
-To request the Pass/Fail option before the end of the fourteenth week of the semester or the end of the fifth week of a six-week summer session, students should fill out the pass/fail request form which will be reviewed by the student's CAS advisor.
+To request the Pass/Fail option before the end of the 14th week of the semester or the end of the fifth week of a six-week summer session, students should fill out the pass/fail request form which will be reviewed by the student's CAS adviser.

 Academic Standing and Progress

-The College's faculty Committee on Undergraduate Academic Standards (cas.nyu.edu/academic-standards.html) ensures students are meeting degree requirements and following academic policies as outlined in this Bulletin.
+The College's faculty Committee on Undergraduate Academic Standards ensures students are meeting degree requirements and following academic policies as outlined in this Bulletin.
 The Committee meets regularly throughout the academic year to review student records.
 While CAS expects most of its students will experience a straightforward path to successfully completing an undergraduate degree and will be able to easily comply with the College’s academic standards, the Committee also understands that difficulties may arise that hinder a student’s ability to comply with certain requirements.
 When such extenuating circumstances arise, the Committee allows students to petition for an exception to or exemption from a policy or requirement.

 Because every student and every situation is unique, the Committee decides whether to approve or deny all such requests on a case by case basis.
 Students should be aware that only petitions based on circumstances that are supported by valid and documented academic reasons will be considered.
 The decisions of the Committee are final.

-Prior to filing a petition, students should consult their Degree Progress Report in Albert and/or a CAS advisor for questions about their academic standing and progress to degree.
+Prior to filing a petition, students should consult their Degree Progress Report in Albert and/or a CAS adviser for questions about their academic standing and progress to degree.
 At the same time, the Office of the Associate Dean for Students and the CAS Advising Center are additional resources to help students understand their academic standing, progress to degree and available options for completing CAS academic requirements.

 Attendance